Thousands of Resources, Ready to help.

 Searching for National Register of Historic Places nomination materials from Michigan is a multi-step process, with records held by the State Historic Preservation Office (SHPO), the National Park Service, and the National Archives.

 SHPO ostensibly holds records of each property in Michigan that has been listed in the National Register.
 However, these files may not always be complete.
-The National Archives has scanned and made available on its website all National Register property files in Michigan held by the National Park Service up to 2013.
-The webpage for these Michigan sites can be found at this Archives.gov link.
-For properties listed since 2013, please contact SHPO.
+The entity which holds the digital nomination file depends on the time period in which a property is listed in the National Register:

 To protect their significance and cultural value, information for most archaeological sites listed on the National Register is restricted.
 To obtain more information about a National Register-listed archaeological site, please contact SHPO.

-(This will open a new browser tab at archives.org)
+(This will open a new browser tab at archives.gov)

 Locate your site by county and resource name.
 A table of contents is provided near the top of each finding aid to help you narrow down your search.
 Beneath each resource name is an 8-digit Reference Number.
 Copy this number, which will be the basis of your search.
 We recommend that you open a new browser tab at archives.gov so you can also keep the Finding Aid open for reference.

 In the new tab, paste the 8-digit reference number (with no other letters, numbers, or symbols) into the search bar.
 This should take you directly to the individual scanned nomination file for the property in question.
 Nomination materials are public records and may be downloaded or printed for free from the National Archives website.